leaf-junkie/google-books-search/README.md

 ### Future improvements:

-User authentication
+Add user authentication

-Include page to display each book in more detail
+Include a page or popup to provide more detail on each book

 ---------------------